David B. Wright Sells 4,675 Shares of Verisk Analytics, Inc. (NASDAQ:VRSK) Stock

-Verisk Analytics, Inc. (NASDAQ:VRSK – Get Rating) Director David B. Wright sold 4,675 shares of the stock in a transaction dated Monday, March 14th.
+Verisk Analytics, Inc. (NASDAQ:VRSK – Get Rating) Director David B. Wright sold 4,675 shares of Verisk Analytics stock in a transaction dated Monday, March 14th.
 The stock was sold at an average price of $184.46, for a total transaction of $862,350.50.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.

-Verisk Analytics (NASDAQ:VRSK – Get Rating) last issued its quarterly earnings data on Tuesday, February 22nd.
-The business services provider reported $1.47 earnings per share for the quarter, topping the consensus estimate of $1.39 by $0.08.
+Verisk Analytics (NASDAQ:VRSK – Get Rating) last announced its quarterly earnings data on Tuesday, February 22nd.
+The business services provider reported $1.47 earnings per share for the quarter, beating analysts’ consensus estimates of $1.39 by $0.08.
+The firm had revenue of $766.00 million during the quarter, compared to analysts’ expectations of $769.51 million.
 Verisk Analytics had a net margin of 22.22% and a return on equity of 31.34%.
-The company had revenue of $766.00 million for the quarter, compared to analysts’ expectations of $769.51 million.
-During the same quarter in the previous year, the firm posted $1.27 earnings per share.
-Verisk Analytics’s revenue for the quarter was up 7.4% on a year-over-year basis.
-On average, equities research analysts anticipate that Verisk Analytics, Inc. will post 5.89 EPS for the current year.
+The business’s quarterly revenue was up 7.4% compared to the same quarter last year.
+During the same quarter in the previous year, the business posted $1.27 earnings per share.
+On average, research analysts forecast that Verisk Analytics, Inc. will post 5.89 EPS for the current fiscal year.

-A number of equities research analysts have issued reports on VRSK shares.
-Raymond James reduced their price objective on shares of Verisk Analytics from $240.00 to $220.00 and set an “outperform” rating on the stock in a research note on Wednesday, March 2nd.
-Bank of America started coverage on shares of Verisk Analytics in a report on Friday.
-They set an “underperform” rating on the stock.
-Zacks Investment Research downgraded shares of Verisk Analytics from a “buy” rating to a “hold” rating and set a $195.00 price objective for the company. in a research note on Friday, February 25th.
-Morgan Stanley cut shares of Verisk Analytics from an “overweight” rating to an “equal weight” rating and boosted their target price for the stock from $232.00 to $237.00 in a research note on Wednesday, January 5th.
-Finally, Credit Suisse Group decreased their target price on shares of Verisk Analytics from $198.00 to $175.00 in a research note on Thursday, February 24th.
-One equities research analyst has rated the stock with a sell rating, three have issued a hold rating and four have assigned a buy rating to the stock.
-According to MarketBeat, Verisk Analytics currently has a consensus rating of “Hold” and an average price target of $218.86.
+Hedge funds have recently made changes to their positions in the stock.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp grew its holdings in Verisk Analytics by 13.2% during the 2nd quarter.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 28,651 shares of the business services provider’s stock worth $5,006,000 after acquiring an additional 3,347 shares in the last quarter.
+1832 Asset Management L.P. grew its holdings in Verisk Analytics by 81,057.1% during the 2nd quarter.
+1832 Asset Management L.P. now owns 28,405 shares of the business services provider’s stock worth $4,944,000 after acquiring an additional 28,370 shares in the last quarter.
+Morgan Stanley grew its holdings in Verisk Analytics by 34.2% during the 2nd quarter.
+Morgan Stanley now owns 667,568 shares of the business services provider’s stock worth $116,638,000 after acquiring an additional 170,268 shares in the last quarter.
+Y Intercept Hong Kong Ltd acquired a new position in Verisk Analytics during the 2nd quarter worth approximately $257,000.
+Finally, Sawtooth Solutions LLC acquired a new position in Verisk Analytics during the 2nd quarter worth approximately $221,000.
+Hedge funds and other institutional investors own 89.29% of the company’s stock.

-Institutional investors have recently modified their holdings of the stock.
-Pallas Capital Advisors LLC grew its stake in shares of Verisk Analytics by 29.5% in the third quarter.
-Pallas Capital Advisors LLC now owns 5,370 shares of the business services provider’s stock worth $1,151,000 after purchasing an additional 1,222 shares during the last quarter.
-Inspire Investing LLC boosted its position in Verisk Analytics by 41.0% during the third quarter.
-Inspire Investing LLC now owns 19,683 shares of the business services provider’s stock valued at $3,942,000 after acquiring an additional 5,726 shares during the last quarter.
-Kestra Advisory Services LLC boosted its position in Verisk Analytics by 23.3% during the third quarter.
-Kestra Advisory Services LLC now owns 6,827 shares of the business services provider’s stock valued at $1,367,000 after acquiring an additional 1,291 shares during the last quarter.
-DekaBank Deutsche Girozentrale boosted its position in Verisk Analytics by 31.7% during the third quarter.
-DekaBank Deutsche Girozentrale now owns 76,895 shares of the business services provider’s stock valued at $15,568,000 after acquiring an additional 18,498 shares during the last quarter.
-Finally, Jump Financial LLC bought a new stake in Verisk Analytics during the third quarter valued at $230,000.
-89.29% of the stock is currently owned by institutional investors.
+A number of equities analysts have commented on the stock.
+William Blair reaffirmed an “outperform” rating on shares of Verisk Analytics in a research note on Wednesday, February 23rd.
+Bank of America started coverage on shares of Verisk Analytics in a research note on Friday, March 11th.
+They issued an “underperform” rating on the stock.
+Royal Bank of Canada boosted their price target on shares of Verisk Analytics from $235.00 to $255.00 and gave the company an “outperform” rating in a research note on Tuesday, December 14th.
+Raymond James reduced their price target on shares of Verisk Analytics from $240.00 to $220.00 and set an “outperform” rating on the stock in a research note on Wednesday, March 2nd.
+Finally, BMO Capital Markets reduced their price target on shares of Verisk Analytics from $216.00 to $200.00 in a research note on Thursday, February 24th.
+One research analyst has rated the stock with a sell rating, three have assigned a hold rating and four have given a buy rating to the stock.
+According to MarketBeat, the stock presently has an average rating of “Hold” and a consensus target price of $218.86.

 Verisk Analytics, Inc is a data analytics provider, which engages in the provision of data analytics for customers in insurance, energy markets and financial services.
 It operates through the following segments: Insurance, Energy & Specialized Markets, and Financial Services.
 The Insurance segment serves insurance customers and focuses on the prediction of loss, the selection and pricing of risk, and compliance.